HOME SECURITY: OVERVIEW

-For the first time anywhere, all home intrusions are now classified into five types so you can easily understand and implement home security.
+Here, all home intrusions are now classified into five basic types so you can easily understand and implement home security.

-Sloppy home defense leads to more than 4,500 home intrusions every day – either by sneakily quiet burglars or violent invaders.
-The U.S. Department of Justice says up to 30 percent of all homes will be burgled or invaded in the next 20 years.
+Common security gaps lead to more than 4,500 home intrusions every day in the U.S. – either by sneakily quiet burglars or violent invaders.
+The U.S. Department of Justice estimates that up to 30 percent of all homes will be burgled or invaded in the next 20 years.

-Yet many people are careless both in their behavior and in fortifying their homes with hardware and electronics.
-They rely on sheer luck that their lazy habits and flimsy hardware will protect them.
+Yet many people are casual both in their behavior and in fortifying their homes with hardware and electronics.
+They rely on sheer luck that their common security gaps and overlooked hardware will always protect them.
 “Hey, it’s a safe neighborhood.
 Nothing ever happens around here.”

 Harold Preston is now locking his doors after one of his neighbors, a woman living alone, was severely beaten and robbed when a stranger walked in.
-Neighbors can't believe it happened – not in their sleepy little town near Ottawa where nobody locks their doors.
+Neighbors can't believe it happened – not in their sleepy little town near Ottawa where nobody bothers to lock their doors.

 HOME INVASIONS

-Burglars usually avoid occupied homes but some invaders actually want you at home so they can get your wallet, car keys, and hidden caches – making home invasions more lucrative than street robberies and more violent.
-Vicious predators, knowing that the home itself hides their crime from neighbors and passersby, often become frenzied with power, terrorizing, raping, torturing.
-The surviving victims never fully recover.
+Criminals usually avoid occupied homes but some actually want you at home so they can get your wallet, car keys, and hidden caches – making home invasions more lucrative than street robberies and more violent.
+Vicious predators, knowing that the home itself hides their crime from neighbors and passersby, often become frenzied with power; terrorizing, raping, torturing.
 However....

 Burglaries/Invasions are the most PREVENTABLE of ALL Crimes